Breastfeeding Nature’s Medicine?

 In the Neonatal Intensive Care Unit at Sky Ridge Medical Center, the tiny bottles are carefully labeled, strictly monitored and stored under lock and key.
 Nurses reach for them probably more than they reach for anything else in their job of caring for the hospital’s littlest patients, born ill or too soon.
 It’s not life-saving medicine these nurses routinely grab.
 But it’s close.

 The bottles that line the cooler shelves are filled with mothers’ milk, a substance that can make such a difference in his patients’ lives that NICU Director Dr. Joe Toney has joined efforts in spreading the message: Moms who can breast-feed should, and everyone from doctors and dads to buddies and bosses must offer support.
 “The benefits have been shown: It reduces the risk of SIDS, obesity, diabetes,” Dr. Toney says.
 “In the NICU, we consider breast milk a medicine, not just nutrition,” he says, noting that breast milk provides growth factors and protein not available in formula and helps prevent infection and disease, such as necrotizing enterocolitis, a sometimes-deadly intestinal disorder that most often strikes preemies.
-Sky Ridge is a Baby-Friendly hospital, which means we meet the guidelines supporting breastfeeding.
-This includes the benefits of breastfeeding, rooming-in and skin-to-skin immediately after birth.

 Dr. Toney is proud of his patients’ mothers.
 While initially many of them cannot breast-feed naturally, sometimes for weeks, and must pump their milk, 80 percent of them are providing breastmilk at the time of their babies’ discharge.
 But statistics tell him most of them will stop nursing too soon.